-Confession time: I’m not exactly the most accomplished scuba diver in the world.
+Confession times: I’m not the most accomplished scuba diver in the world.
 While I love scuba, I’m not one of those folks who makes an effort to dive on every trip.
-If it’s a particularly famous dive destination, then I’ll go for it, but I definitely don’t dive enough to be considered any kind of expert.
+If it’s a particularly famous dive destination, then I’ll go for it.
+However, I definitely don’t dive enough to be considered any kind of expert.

-In all my travels, I’ve only been diving in a handful of countries: The Bahamas, Fiji, Egypt, Greece and now, Bonaire.
-Don’t tell anyone, but I rent all my equipment and I regularly forget to strap-on essentials like a weight belt and you know, oxygen.
+In all my travels, I’ve only been diving in a handful of countries: The Bahamas, Fiji, Egypt, Greece, and now, Bonaire.
+Don’t tell anyone, but I rent all my equipment!
+I also regularly forget to strap-on essentials like a weight belt and you know, oxygen.

-Knowing that I’m still quite the baby diver, you can imagine how intimidated I was at first when I was invited to visit Bonaire, one of the world’s top destinations for underwater exploration.
-Seven dives in seven days was more dives than I’d completed in that past few years!
+Knowing that I’m still quite the baby diver, you can imagine how intimidated I was at first when I was invited to visit Bonaire.
+It’s one of the world’s top destinations for underwater exploration.
+Seven dives in seven days were more dives than I’d completed in that past few years!

 At least they could make sure all my hoses were attached properly, right?

-First, the dive shop reminded me of a swanky, Balinese spa, with cool colors and bright cushions – perfect for this apprehensive, semi-novice diver.
+First, the dive shop reminded me of a swanky, Balinese spa, with cool colors and bright cushions.
+It was a perfect place for this apprehensive, semi-novice diver.
 Second, we had our own dive butler – yes, a DIVE BUTLER.
-His name was Steven and he was everything you’d want a dive butler to be.
+His name was Steven, and he was everything you’d want a dive butler to be.

-Frankly, I found some of our shore dives a little challenging – the rocks and waves were tricky for my jacked-up knees with the added weight of a scuba set-up, but having Steven the dive butler there to guide me in ensured I didn’t get toppled over like a turtle in the waves.
+Frankly, I found some of our shore dives a little challenging.
+The rocks and waves were tricky for my jacked-up knees with the added weight of a scuba set-up.
+Having Steven the dive butler there to guide me in ensured I didn’t get toppled over like a turtle in the waves.

 While our first dive of the day was perfectly lovely, I wasn’t blown away.
 I’m the type of diver who gets really excited about big sea life – turtles, rays, dolphins, giant squid, Krakens and of course, any type of shark.
 (You already knew that though!)
 Our first dive was flush with colorful fish and coral, but nothing super thrilling.

-Y’all, the whole dive, from start to finish, was spectacular – and get this, I didn’t even see sharks!
+Y’all, the whole dive, from start to finish, might just be one of the most magical Bonaire dive sites – and get this, I didn’t even see sharks!
 The only biggish critter we encountered was a turtle, and we met him on our short swim out to the pier.

 Between the volume of schools of fish and the general splendor of the towering, coral-crusted pillars, the dramatic scenery had me entranced for over an hour – and I’m the gal who’s usually ready to head back to the surface after 20 minutes!